show-karma/karma-gap-sdk/readme.md

 - Milestones
 - Milestone updates

-Indeed, you can retrieve all available attestations, but we provide methods primarily for the higher-level attestations, as this aligns with the intended behavior.
+Indeed, you can retrieve all available entities, but we provide methods primarily for the higher-level entities, as this aligns with the intended behavior.
 When examining the `Fetcher` interface, you can:

 - Retrieve communities along with their related grants.
 - Obtain projects, which will contain related members and grants.
 Note that grants will include related updates and milestones, and milestones will also include their updates.